Nathanvititoe/Voice_RC_Car/README.md

 ## Arduino Setup (RC Car Code)

 1. Open `arduino/rc_car_voice.ino` in the Arduino IDE.
-2. Make sure the board is set to **Arduino Nano 33 BLE** or **Arduino Nano 33 BLE sense**.
+2. Make sure the board is set to your wifi capable board.
-3. Ensure the ArduinoBLE library is installed through the library manager.
+3. Ensure the WiFiS3 library is installed through the library manager.
+4. Change pin numbering to match your RC Car/L293D Drivers
+5. Create an `arduino_secrets.h` at the root of the repo (same level as the `.ino`), add these variables to the secrets file for your configuration
+   - #define SECRET_SSID "" (your wifi network name)
+   - #define SECRET_PASS "" (your wifi password)
+   - #define CONNECTION_PORT 9000 (this can be any port)
+   - #define READ_TIMEOUT_MS 3000 (how long before reading message times out)
+   - #define RETRY_MS 2000 (how quick to retry connection)
-3. Upload the sketch to your Arduino.
+5. Upload the sketch to your Arduino.
-4. The BLE peripheral should advertise with the name `Voice_RC`.

 ---